My name is Ian Tan and I’m a Singaporean male.

 Thus, it was no accident that I helmed my own technology section within TNP from 2003 to 2007, driving plenty of content along with colleagues and friends like Oo Gin Lee and Billy Teo.
 The best part about it was getting to review games, and somehow or another, I ended up working in Microsoft as the marcoms manager for the Entertainment and Devices Division.
 I looked after Microsoft Hardware business in Singapore, dealing with PC peripherals such as mice, keyboards and webcams for over a year, and later, the Xbox 360 business.
 These days, I am driving the Surface devices consumer business in Singapore.

 You’ll also see plenty of posts about eating right and being at your optimum weight.
 I even wrote a book called Anyone Can Lose Weight and I think my friends like it since it helps them to lose weight in a healthy manner.

 I also love motorcycles, amazing machines which combine art, science and emotions to make commuting to work such an enjoyable experience each day.
-I currently own two Ducati Monsters, both works of art in their own right.
+I currently own a Ducati Monster 1200S, a work of art in its own right.

 Site Disclaimer For Everyone’s Sanity

 I run this blog on my own time and at my own cost.
 Anything I say on this blog is my own personal opinion, and is not read or approved by anyone before it is posted.
 Even though I work for Microsoft, posts do not necessarily reflects the views of my company, management, Microsoft partners, affiliates, or even you.
 I will do my best to ensure everything I post is accurate, but all posts as provided “AS IS” with no warranties, and confers no rights.